-- A summary of highlights of progress described at previous committee meetings. - A summary of the progress made since the last committee meeting.
+- The main objective and specific aims of your project. - A summary of highlights of progress described at previous committee meetings. - A summary of the progress made since the last committee meeting.
 Mention publications that have been submitted, accepted, or are in preparation.
-A summary of the recommendations or concerns that were made at the last committee meeting and an explanation of how these were addressed (or why they were not addressed).

-- A summary of what experiments are planned in the near future (i.e. six months to a year), and what goals remain to be achieved to complete the thesis. - A summary of achievements since starting graduate school: a list of awards, meeting abstracts, publications (submitted, in press, or published). - Figures should be included in the report to make it easier to describe the research.
+A summary of the recommendations or concerns that were made at the last committee meeting and an explanation of how these were addressed (or why they were not addressed). - A summary of what experiments are planned in the near future (i.e. six months to a year), and what goals remain to be achieved to complete the thesis. - A summary of achievements since starting graduate school: a list of awards, meeting abstracts, publications (submitted, in press, or published). - Figures should be included in the report to make it easier to describe the research.
 Figures are not included in the page limit. - List of References as needed.
 References are not included in the page limit. - The Previous Supervisory Committee Meeting Evaluation Report should be appended at the end (N/A for first committee meeting).